domainsofapp/domainsofapp.github.io/README.md

 ## Let It Snow

-Thanks to Christine Dodrill for letting it snow [3] on my blog and for the additional explanations provided on Lobsters [4].
+Thanks to Christine Dodrill for letting it snow [3] on my blog and for the additional explanations provided on Lobsters (<lobste.rs>) [4].
 Happy Holidays!

 ## References